sg-first/jsgo/jsgo preprocessor.md

 Pack
 --------
 If the program only needs one-time preprocessing.
 You can package build directory directly by WinRAR and other tools to EXE (If you don’t want to pop up the browser window.
-You can use [HTML application framework](https://github.com/sg-first/FSG/tree/master/TC5_HTML%E5%BA%94%E7%94%A8%E6%A1%86%E6%9E%B6/%E7%94%9F%E6%88%90)pack index.htm)
+You can use [HTML application framework](https://github.com/sg-first/FSG/tree/master/TC5_HTML%E5%BA%94%E7%94%A8%E6%A1%86%E6%9E%B6/%E7%94%9F%E6%88%90) pack index.htm)

 If the program needs to be processed dynamically or the output result in dynamic process is in run-time.
 Package needs to include preprocessor.
 You should delete the build directory and the result output file after the test finished, then open `[run]hide` build options (Doesn’t affect the input window pop up).
 And then directly package the entire project directory and set `jsgo preprocessor.exe` for entry.